ColDog5044/BMC-Mod/README.md

 # Terms of Use

  - **DO NOT** make any changes to my mod files and publicly distribute it, you may only modify the files for personal use.
-   - *All it takes is 1 person to ruin this*

 ## How to Install